mui/material-ui/docs/src/pages/customization/palette/palette.md

 - [`palette.info`](/customization/default-theme/?expand-path=$.palette.info)
 - [`palette.success`](/customization/default-theme/?expand-path=$.palette.success)

-palette color objects are provided, they will replace the defaults.
+palette color objects are provided, they will replace the default ones.

 The palette color value can either be a [color](/customization/color/#2014-material-design-color-palettes) object, or an object with one or more of the keys specified by the following TypeScript interface: